cart0uche/aafm/README.md

 **aafm** uses ADB (one of the command line tools provided with the official Android SDK) to facilitate easy file transfers to/from any Android device.

+## Plans ##

+Once a few helpful features have been implemented, aafm will be submitted for consideration as an official Ubuntu and Debian package.
+A PPA will be soon be available for those who would like to help review the package.
+This package will depend on [android-tools-adb](http://packages.ubuntu.com/trusty/android-tools-adb), allowing users to install the package without requiring the entire Android SDK.
+Testers would be appreciated once this package has been prepared.

 ## Installing ##

 ### Requirements ###